Blended families and changing family relationships

 Relationships with grandparents, aunts, uncles and cousins often change after separation and divorce.

 For example, you might not continue to have contact with your former partner’s family.
 And if you do have contact, it’s natural for it to gradually reduce over the years.
 If you repartner, there’ll be more changes.
-You’ll gain some new in-laws and your child will meet a new extended family and step-grandparents.
+You’ll probably gain some new in-laws and your child will probably meet a new extended family and step-grandparents.

 Maintaining existing extended family relationships